Leave a Message

 Takeaway:

-Q: How important is days on market data in RMV?
+Q: How important is days on market data when selling in Rancho Mission Viejo?

 Example:

-A Sendero home priced correctly attracted multiple offers within the first week, while a similar home priced higher lingered and ultimately sold for less.
+A Sendero home priced using model-matched data attracted multiple offers within the first week.
+A similar home priced using broad averages sat for 30 days and sold for less after a price reduction.

 Takeaway: